LuminosoInsight/code-sample-jsonstream/README.md

 ### Your task

-Your task is to write a client that connects to this server, and prints (on standard output) the pretty version of this ugly JSON stream.
+Your task is to write a client that connects to this server, and prints (on standard output) the same data as a pretty JSON stream.
+You should also include test cases for your client.

 Keep in mind that the stream is designed not to end, although you can pass command-line arguments to the server to get finite versions for testing.

 Keep these goals in mind:

 - Your code should accomplish the task correctly.
+- Your code should have tests that sufficiently demonstrate that it is correct.
 - Your code should reflect good programming practices, and not do things that are unsafe or needlessly inefficient.
 - Your code should be understandable and pleasant to read.